thechetanvaghela/cv-categories-status/README.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/cv-categories-status` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the plugin directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the "Categories Status" plugin through the 'Plugins' screen in WordPress
 3. Click on "CV Categories Status" on the dashboard.